stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Setting Up Homebrew ##

-[Homebrew](http://brew.sh/) provides a package management system for OS X, enabling you to quickly install and update the tools and libraries that you need.
+[Homebrew](http://brew.sh/) provides a package management system for MacOS, enabling you to quickly install and update the tools and libraries that you need.
 Follow the instructions on the site.

 You should also amend your PATH, so that the versions of tools that are